 Properties control how objects look and function.
-Each object in Roblox Studio has it's own set of properties.
-For example, a part object has properties for color, size, and shape.
-Properties can be changed using the Roblox Studio interface, or through scripts.
+Each object in Roblox Studio has its own set of properties.
+For example, a part object has color, size, and shape properties.
+Properties can be changed in the Properties window or through code.

 To learn about properties, you'll explore common properties found in parts and then write a script to change part colors.

 The Properties window can be used to learn about an object's properties.
 Use it to take a look at a part's properties.

 In the Properties Window on the bottom-right, look at the different properties that can be changed, like color, size, material and transparency.
 You can also change most properties in this window from within a script.